fission/docs.fission.io/docs/content/languages/nodejs.md

 First lets see an example of a function which extracts a request body in JSON format.

-Create a file job-status.js with the following content.
+Create a file jobStatus.js with the following content.
 Here the function tries to extract the 'job_id' and the 'job_status' from the http request body and could potentially persist the status somewhere.

 ```
 module.exports = async function(context) {
-    const stringBody = JSON.stringify(context.request.body);
-    const body = JSON.parse(stringBody);
-    const job = body.job_id;
+    const job = context.request.body.job_id;
-    const jobStatus = body.job_status;
+    const jobStatus = context.request.body.job_status;

     // do some db write if required to save the status